azurechen1203/vicon_ROS2/README.md

 ### Information on ROS 2 topics and messages

-The **vicon-ROS2** package creates a topic for each segment in each subject with the pattern `namespace/subject_name/segment_name`.
+The **vicon_receiver** package creates a topic for each segment in each subject with the pattern `namespace/subject_name/segment_name`.
 Information is published on the topics as soon as new data is available from the vicon client (typically at the vicon client frequency).
 The message type [Position](vicon_ROS2/msg/Position.msg) is used.

 Example: suppose your namespace is the default `vicon` and you have two subjects (`subject_1` and `subject_2`) with two segments each (`segment_1` and `segment_2`).
 Then **vicon-ROS2** will publish messages on the following topics:
 ```